sonatype-nexus-community/jake/README.md

 `jake` can be run against either pypi or conda installed dependencies.

 Conda: `conda list | jake ddt -c`

   Feeds your Conda dependencies from `conda list` by piping the output to `jake`

 PyPi: `jake ddt`

-    Feeds dependencies available to pip in the current scope
+  Feeds dependencies available to pip in the current scope (run `pip freeze` to see what those are)

 ### Options